Massively Parallel Proof-Number Search for Impartial Games and Beyond: Abstract

 \section{Abstract}

 Proof-Number Search is a best-first search algorithm with many successful applications, especially in game solving.
 As large-scale computing clusters become increasingly accessible, parallelization is a natural way to accelerate computation.
 However, existing parallel versions of Proof-Number Search are known to scale poorly on many CPU cores.
 Using two parallelized levels and shared information among workers, we present the first massively parallel version of Proof-Number Search that scales efficiently even on a large number of CPUs.
-We apply our solver, enhanced with Grundy numbers for reducing game trees, to the Sprouts game, a case study motivated by the long-standing Sprouts Conjecture.
-Our solver achieves a significantly improved 332.9$\times$ speedup when run on 1024 cores, enabling it to outperform the state-of-the-art Sprouts solver GLOP by four orders of magnitude in runtime and to generate proofs 1,000$\times$ more complex.
+We apply our solver, enhanced with Grundy numbers for reducing game trees of impartial games, to the Sprouts game, a case study motivated by the long-standing Sprouts Conjecture.
+Our algorithm achieves 332.9$\times$ speedup on 1024 cores, significantly improving previous parallelizations and outperforming the state-of-the-art Sprouts solver GLOP by four orders of magnitude in runtime while generating proofs 1,000$\times$ more complex.
 Despite exponential growth in game tree size, our solver verified the Sprouts Conjecture for 42 new positions, nearly doubling the number of known outcomes.